lkcozy/code-notes/notes/blockchain/blockchain.md

 - `Peer to Peer Network`: one in which two or more PCs shares files and access to devices such as printers without require a separate server computer.
 - `Consensus Algorithm`: a process in computer science used to achieve agreement on a single data value among distributed systems. `Proof-of-Work is the original consensus algorithm in a Blockchain network.`
 - `Incentives for Validation`: giving a reward for validating the transactions and maintaining the Blockchain
+- `Smart Contract`: Immutable programs stored on a blockchain.
+They automate the execution of transactions based on predetermined conditions being met.

 ## [Blockchain Type](#Using Blockchain for Trustworthy Mobile Contact Tracing)